 Modular Home Consultant - Bill King

-Hello, I am Bill King, your Modular Home Consultant for East Stroudsburg, PA.
+Hello, I am Bill King, your Modular Home Consultant for Bath, PA.
 If you have any questions, please call me toll free! — 877-419-3405

 Building A Modular Home

-Modular Building of your own East Stroudsburg, PA residence will require sizeable and specific planning that must be accomplished early in your project process.
+Modular Building of your own Bath, PA residence will require sizeable and specific planning which should be completed at the outset of your project process.
 Your new abode will certainly conform to all of the building code requirements but you will need to plan for the boundary line settings, and have all local building permits.
-Furthermore, you need to identify soil type and conditions, water table and frost line so as to develop your new design.
-Your preparation must feature purchasing property or home and determining where you should established the building within the property.
+In addition, you need to establish soil type and conditions, water table and frost line in order to develop your new design.
+Your preparation must feature purchasing property or home and pinpointing where you should established the building within the property.
 Being the owner, you must also develop a plan for the construction of a perimeter foundation wall, that must be properly square in order to support the modular home when installed.
-One crucial piece of the plan will be to have a thirty-foot diameter area situated close to the foundation and free from trees and wires that is completely level in order to position the construction crane used to set the actual modules on the footing.
+One crucial piece of the plan will be to have a thirty-foot diameter area situated close to the foundation and free from trees and wires that is completely level in order to position the construction crane used to set modules on the footing.